 - Instruments et méthodes de mesure (A. Ramada ; Nov-Dec 2020)

-- Basic molecular biology (Pit Lipscomb, Felix Dimmer & N. Aschman ; Jan-Feb 2021)
+- Basic molecular biology techniques (Pit Lipscomb, Felix Dimmer & N. Aschman ; Jan-Feb 2021)

 In addition to these lab-based activities, several of our members engage in a weekly journal club to discover and discuss interesting science.
 We also collaborate with the Digital Fabrication Lab to design and fabricate our own line of plastic labware.
-Yet another group of pupils are involved in producing biology- and chemistry-related contents for our website and Youtube channel.
+Some of our pupils are involved in producing biology- and chemistry-related contents for our website and Youtube channel.

 The story so far...